Boss0729/Recursion-in-cpp/README.md

 # Program-2: Addition of 'n' numbers
 This program calculates the sum of the first n natural numbers using recursion in C++.
 The function add(int n) calls itself with a smaller value of n until it reaches the base case.
 The base case occurs when n is 0, where the function returns 0.
 For other values, it returns n + add(n-1), effectively adding all numbers from n down to 1.
 The main() function takes input from the user and displays the calculated sum.
 This demonstrates how recursion can simplify iterative summation by breaking it into smaller subproblems.

+# Logic:
+The sum of first n numbers is defined as:
+    1. Base Case: sum(0) = 0
+    2. Recursive Case: sum(n) = n + sum(n-1)
+This program repeatedly adds the current number n to the sum of the previous numbers until it reaches 0.

 # Algorithm:
 1. Start the program.
 2. Input a number n from the user.